KKallidromitis/r2o/README.md

 ```

 ## Pretrained Weights
 We release pretrained weights pretrained on ImageNet-1k for 300 epochs in original, torchvision and d2 format.
-[Huggingface](https://huggingface.co/KonstantinosKK/r2o)
+[Hugging Face](https://huggingface.co/KonstantinosKK/r2o)

 The evaluation baselines are as follows